-Minimum Qualitative Aca ademic Standards Minimum Quanti tative Standards
+Minimum Qualitative Academic Standards Minimum Quanti Minimum Quantitative Standards

 Overall hours attempted Grade Point Average Hours Attempted Ratio of hours passed

 0-6 3.00 0-6 67%

 7-11 3.00 7-11 67%

 12+ 3.00 12+ 67%

-Students who do not meet the standards of Satisfactory Academic Progress (SAP) at the end of a semester will automatically be placed on Financial Aid Warning for the following semester.
-Notification of Financial Aid Warning status will be communicated to the student.
+Financial Aid Warning: Students who do not meet the standards of Satisfactory Academic Progress (SAP) at the end of a semester will automatically be placed on financial aid warning for the following semester.
+Notification of financial aid warning status will be communicated to the student.
 Financial Aid may still be received during the warning period.
 At the end of the warning period the student must have achieved satisfactory academic progress as outlined above or financial aid will be suspended.
-Students will be removed from Financial Aid Warning if they have achieved satisfactory academic progress.
+Students will be removed from financial aid warning if they have achieved satisfactory academic progress.